safdar-azeem/vue-ssr-lite/README.md

 # vue-ssr-lite

+Convention-first SSR for Vue 3 and Vite that scales from one normal Vue app to many independent applications in one repository.
+A website, admin, dashboard, shop, or customer portal can each choose SSR or SPA and be selected by domain or subdomain—without separate repositories or manual server/browser bootstraps.
-Convention-first SSR for Vue 3 and Vite.
-A normal Vue application keeps its existing `src/main.ts` and `index.html`; `vue-ssr-lite` owns the server/browser bootstrap, router history, hydration, request isolation, and Node lifecycle.
+`vue-ssr-lite` owns the unified runtime, host routing, router history, hydration, request isolation, and Node lifecycle while your applications remain normal Vue applications.

 ## Install